Image

 • Civil Liability — You may also face lawsuits in DeKalb County, MO, including wrongful death claims, which can result in significant additional financial responsibility.

 Charged with manslaughter in DeKalb County, MO?
-When you hire Combs Waterkotte a manslaughter defense attorney in or around DeKalb County, MO, you aren’t simply partnering with a leading manslaughter defense lawyer in DeKalb County, MO and beyond – you are securing your rights, your freedom, and your future.
-In addition to experienced manslaughter defense attorneys, our staff is available 24/7 and offers expertise in the following areas for DeKalb County, MO residents:
+When you hire Combs Waterkotte a manslaughter defense attorney in the DeKalb County, MO area, you’re not just choosing a top-rated manslaughter defense lawyer in and around DeKalb County, MO – you are securing your rights, your freedom, and your future.
+In addition to esteemed manslaughter defense attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in DeKalb County and beyond:

-Prosecutors often pursue serious charges from the start in the DeKalb County, MO area, but that doesn’t mean those charges are final.
-We challenge assumptions, push back against overcharging, and negotiate from a position of strength.
-At the same time, we prepare every DeKalb County, MO case as if it will go to trial, because thorough preparation is what drives better outcomes, whether in the courtroom or at the negotiating table.
+Prosecutors in the DeKalb County, MO area often start with the toughest charges, but that doesn’t mean they stick.
+We challenge their case early, push back hard, and negotiate aggressively.
+At the same time, we prepare every case like it’s going to trial, because that level of preparation is what forces better results.

 Client-Centered Approach Focused on Protecting Your Future